You Couldn’t Possibly Be Outdated. Could You?

 My sinfully old canister is Cream of Tartar.
 My true confession is that it is a meringue ingredient, something I have never mastered to my satisfaction, thus the reason behind my ignoring the aging canister of Cream of Tartar.

 My culprit is sage leaves.
 Now that I look at the bottle, let me clarify.
 Mine is Dalmatian Sage Leaves.
-I didn’t even know I owned something named Dalmatian Sage Leaves.
-My true confession in this case isn’t too bad.
+I did not even know I owned something named Dalmatian Sage Leaves.
+My true confession in this case is not too bad.
 I love to garden and keep herb containers out-of-doors.
-If I want sage, I’ll grab fresh.
+If I want sage, I will grab fresh.
 That old sage?
 It is so old it pre-dates my interest in gardening!

 Time to head to the spice cabinet for some organizing: